txdat/notes/obsidian/engineering/system-design/60-days-of-system-design.md

 - [ ] **B: Jitter the writes** — real pattern for thundering herd (N clients firing at same millisecond).
 But a hot partition is sustained 9K WPS, not a burst.
 Adding delay doesn't reduce the rate — DynamoDB still sees 9K WPS on same partition.
 - [ ] **C: Partition splitting** — DynamoDB auto-splits based on throughput, not key cardinality.
 One PK value generating 9K WPS still hashes to same destination after split.
 Can't split a single key across two physical shards.
 Survives the design doc, dies in the war room.

+- partition splitting helps when the heat is spread across a range of keys that happen to co-locate, not single key.
+DynamoDB splits a partition by its size limit/throughput

 - [ ] **D: Time-bucket the key (`tenant_id#YYYY-MM-DD-HH`)** — at any given hour, still one partition key absorbing all 9K WPS for that tenant.
 Renamed the hot partition to a hot time bucket.
 Plus reads now have to query 24 different PKs for a day's data.

 ---

-## Day 17: Backpressure on an Overwhelmed Consumer
+## Day 17: Backpressure on an Overwhelmed Consumer ⭐

 **Scenario:** Kafka consumer processing 800 events/sec.
 Producer just hit 5,000 events/sec.
 Lag: 12 minutes behind and climbing.
 Consumer memory: 89%.
 JVM about to GC-thrash and OOM-kill.
 SLA: events must be processed, not silently dropped.